explorer-2002/RFP_project/README.md

 This project leveraged several AI tools to accelerate development and ensure high-quality output:

-Code & Debugging: Google AI Studio and Claude were used to generate boilerplate code, debug complex logic, and suggest architectural improvements.
+Code & Debugging: Google AI Studio and Claude were used to generate boilerplate code, debug complex logic.

 UI Design: AI tools assisted in creating a pixel-perfect, responsive UI.